superchauzette/QtouchLib/README.md

 To run the component must:
 - Enable the I2C bus
 - Install the i2c-tools program
-- Download this librairy via npm and nodejs link to your project
+- Download this librairy with npm

 activate the I2C bus:
 * http://skpang.co.uk/blog/archives/575